Illinois-Approved Programs

 Get in Touch to Discuss Pilot Opportunities, Implementation Planning, and More

 Seasoned educators Kristy Rauch and Mimi Vatterot support our school, district, and community partners in Illinois.
-Send a message to begin the conversation.
+Send a message to begin the conversation, or select a time and date from the calendar below to schedule a meeting.